Image of Cardiac wave background

 Initiate Response

-NEAR informs those with an AED, including device owners, responsible parties, and AED response program members, of the nearby need for a defibrillator.
+In partnership with PulsePoint, NEAR informs those with an AED, including device owners, responsible parties, and AED response program members, of the nearby need for a defibrillator.

 How can you participate in the NEAR registry initiative?